Maldon East and Heybridge railway station: History

-Construction started in March 1847 and the first goods trains ran in August 1848 followed by the opening to passenger trains on 2 October of the same year.
+Construction started in March 1847 and the first goods trains ran in August 1848, followed by the opening to passenger trains on 2 October of the same year.

-In 1862 the Eastern Counties Railway was taken over by the Great Eastern Railway (GER).
+In 1862, the Eastern Counties Railway was taken over by the Great Eastern Railway (GER).

-The station was originally named Maldon, but after the opening of the Maldon West line on 1 October 1889, the station was renamed to Maldon East.
-The 50 foot diameter turntable (manufactured by Ransomes & Rapier of Ipswich was installed at this time and a second platform was added to the west of the station building at this time.
+The station was originally named Maldon but, after the opening of the Maldon West line on 1 October 1889, the station was renamed Maldon East.
+The 50 foot diameter turntable, manufactured by Ransomes & Rapier of Ipswich, was installed at this time and a second platform was added to the west of the station building.

-In 1907 the station was further renamed to Maldon East and Heybridge as its actual position is below the hill on which the town of Maldon stands and on the road to the village of Heybridge which has long since been subsumed as a suburb.
+In 1907, the station was further renamed to Maldon East and Heybridge; its actual position is below the hill on which the town of Maldon stands and on the road to the village of Heybridge, which has long since been subsumed as a suburb.

-At the beginning of 1923 operation of the station became part of the London & North Eastern Railway as a result of the Railway grouping.
+At the beginning of 1923, operation of the station became part of the London & North Eastern Railway as a result of the Railway grouping.

-In 1939 traffic was withdrawn from the Woodham Ferrers line as a wartime economy measure.
+In 1939, traffic was withdrawn from the Woodham Ferrers line as a wartime economy measure.
 The branch saw heavy usage in World War 2 with additional freight traffic.

-Following nationalisation of the railways in 1948 the station became part of British Railways Eastern Region.
+Following nationalisation of the railways in 1948, the station became part of British Railways Eastern Region.

-In 1953 the Woodham Ferrers branch was closed - it had been operating one goods service per weekday for many years.
-However between 31 January 1957 and 31 January 1959 the line did re-open for freight as far as Maldon West with trains reversing at Maldon East and Heybridge station.
+In 1953, the Woodham Ferrers branch was closed; it had been operating one goods service per weekday for many years.
+However, between 31 January 1957 and 31 January 1959, the line did re-open for freight as far as Maldon West, with trains reversing at Maldon East and Heybridge station.